Introduction to User Defined Data Types in C++

 Conclusion

-C++ supports different kinds of user-defined data types as discussed above.
-There many other such data types such as functions, reference, etc. Their use makes programming much easier and they also help us to club different types of data in a single variable.
+C++ supports different kinds of user-defined data types, as discussed above.
+Many other data types exist, such as functions, references, etc. Their use makes programming much easier, and they also help us to club different types of data in a single variable.

 Recommended Articles